 The big advantage of home shows comes with finding hundreds of products and services all under one roof.
 But as it turns out, that can also be a big disadvantage.
 With as many as 1,000 vendors, home shows can quickly turn into a marathon if you don’t have an action plan.
 Before you go, look through the exhibitor list to make a note of vendors you plan to visit.

 Don’t be afraid to ask technical questions.
 Home shows can often be a source of free information from experts.
-Tips or advice from people working in the industry can help you steer clear of taking a wrong turn or give you an idea into new possibilities or insight into the project’s process or timeline.
+Tips or advice from people working in the industry can help you steer clear of taking a wrong turn or give you an idea of new possibilities or insight into the project’s process or timeline.